What Does the Liver Do? Understanding Its Key Functions

 Produces bile

-Bile is an acidic substance that digests fats and helps break down food.
-Bile is created in the liver, stored in the gallbladder – tucked just under the liver – and released into the small intestine as needed.1,2
+Bile is an acidic substance that helps digest fats and break down food.
+Bile is created in the liver, stored in the gallbladder — tucked just under the liver — and released into the small intestine as needed.1,2

 Stores nutrients